Skip to content

 Geoscience is not just the study of rocks but the entirety of the Earth.
 From air to water and from modern processes to the distant past, geology explores all aspects of the Earth.
 In this discipline, you will learn to identify materials of the Earth—rocks, minerals and fossils—and discover how geologists piece together the past.
 You will also become a more informed citizen as to how we can responsibly and sustainably live on this planet together.

-In addition, you can take advantage of our Environmental Science major with a Geoscience-Chemistry concentration.
-This program offers a focused study of how humans interact with the environment while still exploring processes occurring within the Earth, oceans, and atmosphere.
-Students interested in working in the fields of environmental consultation or natural resource conservation will develop the scientific and leadership skills needed to meet the future local, national, and global needs of society within this major.
+If you have ever been fascinated by sparkling minerals, wondered how the Earth came to be, or just been curious about our place on this planet…then geology is for you.
+Students interested in geology can major in Environmental Science with a Geoscience Concentration.
+This program offers a focused study of how humans interact with the environment, with particular attention to processes occurring within the Earth, oceans, and atmosphere.
+As part of the major, you will have the opportunity to work with faculty and staff on a research project in the Geosciences and associated fields of Biology, Chemistry, and Physics.
+Students interested in working in the fields of environmental consultation or natural resource conservation will develop within this major the scientific and leadership skills needed to meet the future local, national, and global needs of society.

 Facilities and Instrumentation